CDRH/orchid/README.md

 rails g(enerate) setup
 ```

-The script will ask you for some initial configuration values and give you instructions about how to further customize your app.
+The script will ask you for some initial configuration values.

 ## Configuration